 How to structure a Joint Venture?

 As stated previously, a Joint Venture isn’t a term recognised by English Law.
-Therefore, in order to set one up you can use various different options, some of which include forming a distinct legal entity for the Joint Venture:
+Therefore, in order to set one up you can use various different options, some of which include forming a distinct legal entity for the JV:

-Consideration needs to be given if some of the parties to the Joint Venture are outside the UK.
-It is worth taking the time to establish where is the most sensible, profitable, equitable and safest legal jurisdiction to set things up.
+You need consider if some of the parties to the JV are outside the UK.
+It is worth taking the time to establish where is the most sensible, profitable, equitable and safe legal jurisdiction to set things up.
 Within this, each entity needs to consider their own tax liabilities and their impact.

 Making it legal – the Joint Venture documentation

-Two key documents are essential to tick the legal boxes when using a company as the Joint Venture vehicle: the Joint Venture Agreement (or Shareholders’ Agreement) in addition to the company’s Articles of Association.
+Two key documents are essential to tick the legal boxes when using a company as the Joint Venture vehicle: in a JV company, these are the JV Agreement (or Shareholders’ Agreement) and the JV company’s Articles of Association.

 These documents are essential for documenting constitutional aspects of the Joint Venture and how it is to operate.
 Elements that need to be included are: